 "I have been to see a counsellor before and I didn't find them nearly as insightful, understanding, and thought-provoking as Ian.
 He helped me to reflect on my problems and asked me questions that really made me think.
 I have taken away so much for our sessions and I am so grateful for the help he has given me and my relationship.
-Thank you Ian :)"
+Thank you, Ian :)"

-"Ian is a highly skilled, empathic, non judgemental, warm therapist who has helped so many people to re-find their true selves."
+"Ian is a highly-skilled, empathic, non-judgemental, warm therapist who has helped so many people to re-find their true selves."

-Counselling - What is it?
+What is Counselling?

 Equally, you may be experiencing a lack of direction, feelings of boredom or of being trapped.
 A significant relationship may be proving difficult for you to manage healthily.
 You may be aware of self-destructive patterns occurring in your life which are causing you or those around you pain.

-Once you have taken the brave step to contact a counsellor, it is usual to feel nervous.
+Once you have taken the brave step to contact a counsellor, it is not unusual to feel nervous.
 Initially, it can be difficult to talk about the issues that have brought you to the therapy room.
 You may experience fear of being judged or criticised.
 Perhaps you have never felt that anyone has really listened to you or understood you, let alone accepted you.